By Daniel Barnes

 Stylistically, every bit as languorous as you might fear from a “late-era” Godard film, Hail Mary contains a decidedly simple story.
 Marie (Myriem Roussel) is a seemingly average young woman, a college student who plays basketball and hangs out with her boyfriend Joseph (Thierry Rode).
 She has taken a vow of celibacy, refusing even to kiss Joseph, despite his many attempts to persuade her, but one day she feels the pains of pregnancy.
 After confirming with her doctor that she is indeed both pregnant and still a virgin, she must resolve her ambivalence toward her situation, and quell the suspicion of her boyfriend.

 The narrative is a rambling, introspective collage of Marie’s reflections, often backed by beautiful classical music and narrated by Marie as she contemplates the meaning of her existence.
-The cinematography is often stunning, somehow eliciting the beauty and timelessness of nature without coming across as hackneyed or immature.
+The cinematography is often stunning, somehow eliciting the beauty and timelessness of nature without coming across as trite or immature.
 In a particularly moving shot, the camera holds on the sun as it begins setting, the giant yellow sphere a reminder of the power and age of existence.
-In a tiny, barely visible airplane that streaks across the screen in front of the sun, we see the miniscule existence of man, a tiny speck in the universe, an infinitesimal blip in time.
+In a tiny, barely visible airplane that streaks across the screen in front of the sun, we see the minuscule presence of man, a speck in the universe, a tiny blip in time.

-The climax of the film, so to speak, arrives in a long sequence of images in which Marie, in full frontal nudity, confronts both her own existence and the miracle inside her.
+The climax of the film arrives in a long sequence of images in which Marie, in full frontal nudity, confronts both her existence and the miracle inside her.
 Rarely has there been a more reverent and less lurid depiction of the female body.
-In loving wonder, Godard depicts the Virgin Mary in her most human terms, her body at once a work of art, nature, and God, connected to all of God’s creations through its own existence.
+In loving wonder, Godard depicts the Virgin Mary in her most human terms, her body at once a work of art, nature, and God, connected to all of God’s creations through its existence.